Food Poisoning and Safe Food Handling - Exams and Tests

 food poisoning is mild and passes in a few days, so most

-people do not go to a doctor for a diagnosis.
+people don't go to a doctor for a diagnosis.
 You can often

 diagnose food poisoning yourself if others who ate the same food as you also

 If you do go to your doctor, he or she

 will make the diagnosis based on your symptoms, a physical exam, and your

 where you have been eating and whether anyone who ate the same food has the

 stool culture may be done if your doctor

 suspects that you have eaten contaminated food, your symptoms are severe, or

 Blood tests may be done to help